nellyiya/veiledvison/README.md

 ---

 ## **Project Overview**
-This project is a Next.js application designed to [briefly describe the purpose, e.g., "provide career guidance and mentorship resources"].
+This is Veiledvision platform, project is a Next.js application designed to resources.
 It leverages modern web technologies to deliver a fast, scalable, and user-friendly platform.

 ---